W17 Sailing Panel 1W17 Sailing Panel 2W17 Sailing Panel 3

 OK.
 So now when will the W22 be available for building?

-Yes sailing this boat really is fun and I am already looking forward to my next sail.
+Yes sailing this boat really IS fun and I am already looking forward to my next sail.
 The YC manager and Commodore will also have a chance to sail it over the next two weeks as I'll leave it at the club for them.
 Then we'll bring the boat back to be painted and put on the proper traveler.

 My crew on Sunday said "you have a really nice boat, Andrew - and fast too".
 Spectators on shore said they saw the boat really moving and were clearly impressed with the speed.